sheryew/tp/docs/UserGuide.md

 - `list` followed by `claim 1 $/-500` deducts $50 from the entitlement fund of the 1st employee in the list.
 - `list` followed by `claim 2 $/+60` adds $60 to the entitlement fund of the 2nd employee in the list.

+### Adding Employee’s Leave: add_leave

+Adds a new leave for an employee.

+Format:  add_leave  INDEX  m/MONTH

+- The `INDEX` refers to the index number shown in the displayed employee list.
+- The index **must be a positive integer** 1,2,3, ...
+- The `MONTH` refers to the month of the leave the employee is taking in integer format (between 1-12).

+Examples:
+- `list` followed by `add_leave 1 m/3` adds a leave on January for the 1st employee in the list.
+- `list` followed by `add_leave 3 m/12` adds a leave on December for the 3rd employee in the list.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.